Browse Items (37 total)

 This video is documentation of a demonstration protesting Don’t Ask Don’t Tell.
 The protest occurred on September 23, 1993 outside a fundraiser for the then prospective mayor of New York David Dinkins in which Bill Clinton was speaking.
 This segment combines raw footage artifacts with more formal documentation of the chants, and informal interviews with the participants.
 The last portion of this video shows police attempting to forcibly remove demonstrators. -

-Discrimination at Clark's Corner Restaurant Interview
+Discrimination at Clark's Corner Restaurant

 A woman reports about discrimination and threats she and her girlfriend faced when they kissed at a restaurant in Brooklyn Heights.
 She talks about the “kiss in” she and the Lesbian Avengers were having restaurant in protest.
 She also talks about plans to file a police report and take legal action if possible. -

-Housing Works and Dyke TV Report from World AIDS Day, 1995
+Report from World AIDS Day 1995

 A Dyke TV report on World AIDS Day from New York City Hall.
 The event is a commemoration and demonstration memorializing New Yorkers who have died of AIDS, and a protest against budget cuts that will impact AIDS education, prevention, and services.
-It includes footage of people reading the names of the deceased, with City Hall chosen as a location to send a message to the mayor (Rudolph Giuliani) for his lack of response to the AIDS crisis.
+It includes footage of people reading the names of the deceased, with City Hall chosen as a location to send a message to Mayor Rudolph Giuliani for his lack of response to the AIDS crisis.
 The report includes footage from a Housing Works Theater Project, "In Limbo", and interviews with participants including health care workers, an AIDS educator, and a harm reduction advocate and recipient of assistance at risk of being cut.
-Excerpts from the DYKE TV series "Risk, Lesbians, and AIDS" is also shown, including interviews with lesbian women living with AIDS and health care workers, and an excerpt from "Voices From the Front" about the People With AIDS Health Group and Act Up protests against the United States Food and Drug Administration and the National Institutes of Health. -
+Excerpts from the Dyke TV series "Risk, Lesbians, and AIDS" is also shown, including interviews with lesbian women living with AIDS and health care workers, and an excerpt from "Voices From the Front" about the People With AIDS Health Group and Act Up protests against the United States Food and Drug Administration and the National Institutes of Health. -

 This video is a compilation of edited footage of Dyke Marches from 1993-2001: the 1993 Dyke March in Washington D.C.; the 1993 Dyke March in New York City; the 1994 Dyke March in New York City; the 1995 Dyke March in New York City; the 1999 Dyke March in New York City; the 2000 Dyke March in New York City; and the 2001 Dyke March in New York City.
 The video includes interviews with lesbians and individuals who are participating in the Dyke March and studio interviews with Kelly Cogswell, Maxine Wolfe, and Marlene Colburn.
 Lesbians participating in the march express their need for visibility, civil rights, and liberation on all fronts. -

-Being a Lesbian Woman in Yugoslavia Interview
+Being a Lesbian Woman in Yugoslavia

-This is an interview with Jelena Topalović* about being a queer woman in Yogoslavia during the Yugoslav Wars.
+This is an interview with Jelena Topalović* about being a queer woman in Yugoslavia during the Yugoslav Wars.
 She discusses nationalism of the Serbian government, women’s rights, and social attitudes toward homosexuality.
 Topalović discusses the role of women in Serbian society- that of the mother and the nurturer, and how being a lesbian places people outside that paradigm.
 She also discusses the government campaign to ban abortion, explaining that this makes lesbian women 'useless' members of society because they do not fit into a nationalistic image that a woman's purpose is to bear children to increase the Serbian population.
 While she notes there were no specific bans in place against lesbians, the government could still make life very difficult for them.
 She then discusses Arkadia, Serbia’s first Lesbian Lobby, in which she provides a space for women to gather and discuss issues that affect them, and how to fight misconceptions about lesbianism propagated by the government, and social stigmas against lesbians and single women.

 *Name changed for privacy